 Everyone enjoys a bit of sunshine, but the beautiful weather can have some serious (we're talking life-threatening) consequences if you're not using the proper protection.
 That being said, "Sunscreen has been promoted as a top skin-cancer protection strategy, but I don't think most people understand its limits," said DeAnn Lazovich, an associate professor of epidemiology at the University of Minnesota, to Prevention.
 "For many people, sunscreen is the only thing they do to stay safe, but they're not paying attention to what's in it or how best to use it."
-As it turns out, there's an art to the application process; follow these five steps before spending time in the sun.
+As it turns out, there's an art to the application process; follow these five steps on how to apply sunscreen before spending time in the sun.

 1. Look for this one key ingredient.
 Not all SPF is created equal.
 It's worth your time and effort to apply the most effective formula for protection.
 Look for a broad-spectrum brand with zinc oxide, which provides stronger protection against UVA rays—the most harmful as they penetrate deeper and cause the most damage to the skin.